typelevel/cats/docs/src/main/mdoc/datatypes/writer.md

 ---
 # Writer

-The `Writer[L, A]` monad represents a computation which produce a tuple containing a value of type `L` and one of type `A`, when executed.
-Usually, the value `L` represent a descripton of the computation, a Log for instance.
+The `Writer[L, A]` monad represents a computation that produce a tuple containing a value of type `L` and one of type `A`.
+Usually, the value `L` represents a description of the computation, a Log for instance.
 Meanwhile, the value `A` is the actual output of the computation.

 The main features the `Writer` provides are:
-- The flexibility regarding the Log management.
+- The flexibility regarding Log management.
 It can be modified in multiple ways.
 See the [Operations section](#operations)
 - When two functions are composed together, eg using `flatMap`, the logs of both functions will be combined using a `Semigroup`.